We all want to earn more money at work.

 This is where some planning will come in handy.

-You may even want to have a meeting with your manager to discuss your plan.
+You may even want to go to lunch with your manager to discuss your plan.

 For example, you might need to take on additional responsibilities to earn your raise.

-By talking with your boss, you might find out a way to do this is to become part of some development projects in other departments.
+By talking with your boss, you might find out a way to do this is to become part of a development project team in other departments.

-Or maybe one of your co-workers is doing the work of 3 people and learning a few of their tasks will help everyone out.
+Or maybe one of your co-workers is doing the work of 3 employees and learning a few of their tasks will help everyone out.

 Step #5: Get To Work

-Now that you have your plan in place and are making progress in completing it, you might think there is nothing left to do.
+As you are working hard, have your plan in place and are making progress in completing it, you might think there is nothing left to do.

 But there is.